 Step 3: Tap or click the name of the app you want to disable, and then tap or click Disable.

 Windows uses a number of graphical enhancements to show what’s going on with the operating system.
-Things like animations and flyouts add some flair and visual feedback, but they also suck down processor and GPU cycles and can make tasks seem like they’re taking longer to complete.
+Things like animations and flyouts add some flair and visual feedback, but they also suck down processor and GPU (graphics processing unit) cycles and can make tasks seem like they’re taking longer to complete.
 Turning them off can help speed up a system that’s running very slowly and allow you to get your work done more efficiently.
 Here’s how:

 Step 1: Place your cursor in the search box, type “performance,” and then select Adjust the Appearance and Performance of Windows.

 Step 2: Make sure the Visual Effects tab is selected.
 Here, you can decide if you want to let Windows choose what’s best for your computer, adjust for the best appearance, or adjust for the best performance.
 If you’re desperately in need of a speed boost, we recommend checking the latter.

 Step 3: To take control of the visual effects that Windows provides, select Custom.
 Then, go through the list of options and uncheck any visual effects that you want to turn off.
-Click Apply, then OK too if you like the changes.
+Click Apply, then OK if you like the changes.

 Microsoft and peripheral makers regularly provide the operating system and driver updates that can improve performance.
 While updates might be configured to automatically run in the background, it doesn’t hurt to check to make sure that the latest and greatest software is installed.
 Some peripherals, such as GPUs, might be updated by using manufacturer-provided utilities like Nvidia’s GeForce Experience app.
 In these cases, you’ll want to refer to those utilities first.

 Here are some instructions on how to check to make sure that the OS and driver updates controlled by Windows are applied:

-Step 1: Place your cursor in the Cortana search box, type Update, and then select Check for updates.
+Step 1: Place your cursor in the search box, type “update,” and then select Check for Updates.

 Step 2: Click the Check for Updates button.